kennyfrc/cami.js/README.md

 A store object with the following methods:

 - `state`: The current state of the store.
 It represents the current snapshot of your application state.
-- `subscribe(listener)`: Adds a listener to the store.
+- `subscribe(stateName, listener)`: Adds a listener to the store.
 This listener is a function that gets called whenever the state changes.
 It also returns an unsubscribe function to stop listening to state changes.
 - `register(action, reducer)`: Adds a reducer to the store.
 A reducer is a function that knows how to update the state based on an action.
 - `dispatch(action, payload)`: Adds an action to the dispatch queue and starts processing if not already doing so.
 An action is a description of what happened, and the payload is the data associated with this action.
 - `use(middleware)`: Adds a middleware to the store.
 Middleware is a way to extend the store's capabilities and handle asynchronous actions or side effects.